microsoft/DirectXTK/Readme.txt

 ---------------
 RELEASE HISTORY
 ---------------

+December 11, 2012
+    Ex versions of DDSTextureLoader and WICTextureLoader
+    Removed use of ATL's CComPtr in favor of WRL's ComPtr for all platforms to support VS Express editions Updated VS 2010 project for official 'property sheet' integration for Windows 8.0 SDK Tweaked AlphaTestEffect.cpp to work around ARM NEON compiler codegen bug Added dxguid.lib as a default library for Debug builds to resolve GUID link issues

 November 15, 2012
     Added support for WIC2 when available on Windows 8 and Windows 7 with KB 2670838